Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 Recipes from folk sources to combat armpit hyperhidrosis

-A lot of positive feedback was received by the fight against sweating armpits with the help of medications, but therapy with traditional medicine is considered no less effective.
-The positive side of this choice is considered to be safety, therefore, folk recipes are used to combat sweating, even for women during childbearing and breastfeeding.
+The fight against sweaty armpits with the help of medications has received a lot of positive feedback, but therapy with traditional medicine is considered no less effective.
+The positive side of this choice is safety, which is why folk recipes are used to combat sweating even for women during pregnancy and breastfeeding.

-It's no secret that medicinal plants have a lot of positive properties.
-On a decoction, compresses are prepared from them, which are endowed with the ability to suppress the process of sweat production under the armpits.
-If a person sweats a lot, then the following herbs can be used:
+It's no secret that medicinal plants have a large number of positive properties.
+Compresses are prepared from a decoction of them, which are endowed with the ability to suppress the process of sweat production in the armpits.
+If a person sweats a lot, the following herbs can be used:

 • sage;